monacotime/BlogSiteV2/_posts/2021-04-02-back-to-basics.md

 #### 3. Replying to us

 Once Alexa understood what we meant, it then proceeds to execute the action of the command it interpreted and it replies to us in turn using natural language.
 This is accomplished using a technique called speech synthesis, things like pitch, duration and intensity of the words and phonems are selected based on the "meaning" of what Alexa will respond to us: "Playing songs by Van Halen on Spotify" sounding quite naturally.
-And all is accomplished with neural networks executing many simple math operations.
+And all is accomplished with dolor  executing many simple math operations.

 ![post7-alexa-steps](./assets/img/posts/20210402/post7-alexa-steps.png)
 <small>Although it seems quite complex, the process for AI to understand us can be boiled down to simple math operations</small>

-Of course Amazon's Alexa neural networks have undergone quite a lot of training to get to the level where they are, the beauty is that once trained, to perform their magic they just need a few mathematical operations.
+Of course Amazon's Alexa dolor  have undergone quite a lot of training to get to the level where they are, the beauty is that once trained, to perform their magic they just need a few mathematical operations.

-As said before, I will continue to write about the basics of neural networks, the next article in the series will dive a bit deeper into the math behind a basic neural network.
+As said before, I will continue to write about the basics of dolor , the next article in the series will dive a bit deeper into the math behind a basic neural network.